noriakis/software/docs/wcGeneSummary/03-custom-usage.md

-# Custom usage - Interactive inspection of Bayesian network annotated by words
+# Interactive inspection of Bayesian network annotated by words